eugenielai/eugenielai.github.io/posts/reviews.md

 I will be using a difference-in-difference approach with fixed effects to capture the impact of the policy ban on incentivized reviews.

 ## Data
 [ReviewMeta](https://reviewmeta.com/) is an independent site that helps consumers get a better understanding of Amazon reviews.
-By affiliating with ReviewMeta, I collected a small dataset of reviews on two categories of top-selling products: *tablets* and *charging cables*.
-The dataset was collected based on lists of top-selling products in charging cables and tablets in September 2019.
-The dataset consists of reviews for Amazon and non-Amazon products six months before and after the policy ban.
-ReviewMeta labelled each review record either incentivized or non-incentivized based on the review text using their NLP methods.
+* By affiliating with ReviewMeta, we collected a small dataset of reviews on two categories of top-selling products: *tablets* and *charging cables*.
+* The dataset was collected based on lists of top-selling products in charging cables and tablets in September 2019.
+* ReviewMeta labelled each review record either incentivized or non-incentivized based on the review text using their NLP methods.

 ![alt text][descriptive_reviews]